prysmaticlabs/documentation/website/versioned_docs/version-2.0.6/devtools/extending-apis.md

 ## Step 3: Generate gRPC code

 So far we only have protocol buffer definitions for a service and for messages, but we don't have any Go code to back up these definitions.
 Generating everything we need is very easy.
 The only thing that we have to do is to run one script.
-Before we do that though we need to update the `BUILD.bazel` file next to our new proto files.
+Before we do that, though, we need to update the `BUILD.bazel` file next to our new proto files.
 Open the bazel file and add the following items to the `srcs` array of the `proto_library` rule:

 ```
 "example_messages.proto",